tmtsoftware/csw/docs/src/main/messages/keys-parameters.md

 ### How to Create a Parameter

- * choose an appropriate KeyType from below tables for your language(Scala/Java).
+ * choose an appropriate KeyType from the tables below for your language(Scala/Java).
  * calling the `make` method on KeyType and supplying a String keyName will return a suitably typed Key instance.
  * explore the overloaded `set` and `->` methods, which will allow you to store values of the based on chosen KeyType. e.g. `JKeyTypes.BooleanKey` will allow storing only `java.lang.Boolean` values.